awesomerank/awesomerank.github.io/lists/akullpp/awesome-java.md

 ## Ancients

-*In existence since the beginning of time and which will continue being used long after the hype has waned.*
+*In existence since the beginning of time, and which people will continue using long after the hype has waned.*

 * [Apache Ant](http://ant.apache.org/) - Build process management with XML.
-* [Apache Hadoop](http://hadoop.apache.org/) - Storage and large-scale processing of data-sets on clusters of commodity hardware.
+* [Apache Hadoop](http://hadoop.apache.org/) - Storage and large-scale processing of data sets on clusters of commodity hardware.
 * [Apache OpenNLP](https://opennlp.apache.org/) - Toolkit for common tasks like tokenization.
-* [Apache Velocity](http://velocity.apache.org/) - Templates for HTML pages, emails or source code generation in general.
+* [Apache Velocity](http://velocity.apache.org/) - A template engine for HTML pages, emails or source code generation.
 * [FreeMarker](http://freemarker.org/) - General templating engine with no heavyweight or opinionated dependencies.
 * [GlassFish](https://glassfish.java.net/) - Application server and reference implementation for Java EE, sponsored by Oracle.
 * [GWT](http://www.gwtproject.org/) - Toolbox that includes a Java-to-JavaScript compiler for client-side code, XML parser, API for RPC, JUnit integration, internationalization support and widgets for the GUI.
-* [Hamcrest](http://hamcrest.org/JavaHamcrest/) - Matchers that can be combined to create flexible expressions of intent.
+* [Hamcrest](http://hamcrest.org/JavaHamcrest/) - Matchers that, when combined, create flexible expressions of intent.
-* [HornetQ](http://hornetq.jboss.org/) - Clear, concise, modular and made to be embedded.
+* [HornetQ](http://hornetq.jboss.org/) - Clear, concise, modular and made for embedding.
 * [Hudson](http://hudson-ci.org/) - Continuous integration server still in active development.
 * [Java Modeling Language (JML)](http://www.eecs.ucf.edu/~leavens/JML/) - Behavioral interface specification language useful for specifying the behavior of code modules.
 It combines Eiffel's Design by Contract approach with the model-based specification approach of the Larch family of interface specification languages, with some elements of the refinement calculus.
 Used by several other verification tools.
 * [JavaCC](https://javacc.org/) - Parser generator with syntactic lookahead.